 Primary Rate Interface (PRI)

-The point just before the network interface box at the demarc.
+The protector block is also known as the point just before the network interface box at the demarc.

 Protection Plus Plan

-Master Billing Account.
-An account required before a CLEC can order UNE services.
+Master Billing Account is also known as a Q Account.
+It is an account required before a CLEC can order UNE services.

 – R –